KxSystems/docs/docs/license/azure.md

-1.  **Assignment and Successors.** User is not permitted to assign any of its rights nor delegate any of its obligations under this Agreement to any third party without the express written consent of Kx.
+1.  **Assignment and Successors.** User is not permitted to assign any of its rights nor delegate any of its obligations under this Agreement to any third party without the express written consent of KX.
 This prohibition extends to any reorganization or merger of User or the sale of User’s business or its assets to a third party.